-This page contains the mission of this office, resource links, a distribution list signup, news and more, and is intended for anyone looking for information and resources about people with disabilities and others with access and functional needs.
+This page contains the mission of this office, resource links, a distribution list signup, news and more, and is intended for anyone looking for information and resources about emergency preparedness and disaster response, recovery and mitigation that is inclusive of people with disabilities and others with access and functional needs.

 Integrating and coordinating emergency preparedness, response and recovery for children and adults with disabilities and others with access and functional needs before, during and after a disaster.

 When communities integrate the needs of children and adults with disabilities and others with access and functional needs into their community-wide planning initiatives, they maximize resources, meet their obligations and strengthen their ability to prepare for, protect against, respond to, recover from and mitigate all hazards.

 In accordance with Federal civil rights laws and regulations, provide guidance, tools, methods and strategies to integrate and coordinate emergency management inclusive of individuals with access and functional needs

 - Guidance on Planning for Integration of Functional Needs Support Services in General Population Shelters (PDF and TXT)

 - Comprehensive Preparedness Guide 101 Version 2.0 (PDF version of Comprehensive Preparedness Guide 101 Version 2.0 (1.9MB), TXT version of Comprehensive Preparedness Guide 101 Version 2.0 (640KB))